-Kickapoo is an Algonquian language spoken by about 800 people in northeastern Kansas, central Oklahoma and southern Texas in the USA, and also in Múzquiz Municipality in Coahuila State in the north west of Mexico.
+Kickapoo is an Algonquian language spoken in northeastern Kansas, central Oklahoma and southern Texas in the USA, and also in Múzquiz Municipality in Coahuila State in the north west of Mexico.
+There were about 840 speakers of Kickapoo in the USA, according to the 2000 census.
+In 2010 there were 423 Kickapoo speakers in Mexico.
 It is closely related to Sauk and Fox.

 The Kickapoo in Mexico had a form of whistled speech which they used to communicate over long distances, however this is largely forgotten now.